-Serbia to expand Banatski Dvor gas storage to 1 billion cubic meters20.
-July 2017. / News Serbia Energy
+Serbia to expand Banatski Dvor gas storage to 1 billion cubic meters, News Serbia Energy

 Serbian President Aleksandar Vucic said at the World Petroleum Congress in Istanbul that the country is planning to expand the capacity of the Banatski Dvor underground gas storage to one billion cubic meters in the long term.